fbpx

 Deficits in phonological processing and visual naming speed are not symptoms of dyslexia; instead, they are cognitive deficits that cause dyslexia.
 In addition to phonological processing and visual naming speed, cognitive psychology has now linked many other cognitive skills to dyslexia, including processing speed, working memory, and visual long-term memory for details.

 Brain studies have linked especially two brain areas to dyslexia: the left occipitotemporal cortex (shown in yellow) and the left inferior parietal lobe (shown in red).
-The left occipitotemporal cortex includes the so-called visual word form area (VWFA), thought critical for reading, and is most likely the brain area that does not work well in pure orthographic dyslexia.
+The left occipitotemporal cortex includes the so-called visual word form area (VWFA), thought critical for reading, and is most likely the brain area that does not work well in pure surface dyslexia.

 Neuroscientists at Georgetown University Medical Center concluded that skilled readers can recognize words at a lightning-fast speed when they read because the words have been placed in a sort of visual dictionary.
 This part of the brain, the VWFA, functions separately from an area that processes the sounds of written words (Glezer et al., 2016).